Author Steven Burton

-He sighed out loud and his thoughts drifted back five years ago when he started coaching the eleven and twelve year old’s in this little town in Mississippi.
+He sighed out loud and his thoughts drifted back five years ago when he started coaching the eleven and twelve year old’s in this little town.
 Everything had so much promise then.
 The Black-knights hadn’t won a game in three years after all, so there was no place to go but up.

 All of this had been going on behind him during the games and he had by now learned not to turn around and look at his own fans.
 It wasn’t all his fault he thought.
 This year was supposed to be about redemption, it even started off that way with the Black-knights winning three straight.
 Then his star middle linebacker started doing bad in school and got pulled from the team by his parents.
 His ace quarterback that was the leader of the team and could throw a football better then any other kid in the league had been put on ADD medication mid season and now showed up at practice like a zombie.